xrdocs/8000/_blogs/2025-05-03-cisco-silicon-one-based-8712-mod-m-router-architecture.md

 ![4d-a.png]({{site.baseurl}}/images/4d-a.png){: .align-center}

-- This MPA host four QSFPDD ports
+- This MPA has four QSFPDD ports
 - All four ports can be operated in breakout mode
 - All four ports supports 4x10G or 4x25G or 4x100G breakout mode
 - All four ports can be populated with DCO optics